Qumulo/docs/platforms/hpe-apollo-4200-gen9/drive-leds.md

   <tr>
     <td>1 flash per second</td>
     <td>Flashing amber</td>
     <td>Don't remove the drive.
 Removing the drive might terminate the current operation and cause data loss.
 The drive is part of an array that is undergoing capacity expansion or stripe migration.
-However, the drive received a predictive failure alert.
+However, the system received a predictive failure alert about the drive.
 To minimize the risk of data loss, don't remove the drive until the expansion or migration is complete.</td>
   </tr>
   <tr>
     <td>1 flash per second</td>